 911 Emergency Scripts

-For prepared scripts to help you effectively communicate with 911 dispatch and the police click here.
+These prepared scripts can help you effectively communicate with 911 dispatch and the police.